ksu-is/car-karaoke-/projectroadmap.md

 * Sprint 3

-    Continue coding and refining and testing in Sprint 3 as in Sprint 2
+    Continue coding and refining and testing in Sprint 3 as in Sprint 2 (X)

     As project managers and communicators who span the gap between the business and the coders, we need to create ways to         communicate our projects quickly and accurately. - Create a powerpoint slide